Naloxone is Available Upon Request

 Your local pharmacist can dispense naloxone without a prescription from a doctor or other medical practitioner, so Mississippians can go to their local pharmacy to request it.

-Naloxone can also be requested from the Mississippi State Department of Health by clicking on this link.
+Individuals can request naloxone from the Mississippi State Department of Health by clicking on this link.
 It will be mailed directly to your home.

 Mississippi is also working to ensure that all of the state’s emergency services have naloxone on hand and know how to administer it.